 The Worst Years: 2020, 2021, 2022

-While groundbreaking, the initial years of the Tesla Model Y—2020, 2021, and 2022—were marred by growing pains typical of new model introductions.
+While groundbreaking, the initial years of the Tesla Model Y—2020, 2021, and 2022—were marred by increasing pains characteristic of fresh model introductions.

-Early adopters reported problems with the autopilot and forward collision systems, notably “phantom braking,” where the vehicle would unexpectedly apply brakes without an apparent obstacle.
+Early adopters reported issues with the autopilot and forward collision systems, notably “phantom braking,” where the vehicle would unexpectedly apply brakes without an apparent obstacle.

-The 2021 Tesla Model Y chiefly saw complaints regarding power steering loss, a significant concern for driver safety and control.
+The 2021 Tesla Model Y primarily saw complaints regarding power steering loss, a significant concern for driver safety and control.

-Recalls during this period focused on autopilot malfunctions, unexpected activation of automatic emergency braking, and issues with windshield defrosting ability.
+Recalls during this period focused on autopilot malfunctions, abrupt activation of automatic emergency braking, and issues with windshield defrosting ability.

-These challenges reflect the iterative process Tesla employs in refining its vehicles, with the company actively addressing these matters through software updates and physical alterations.
+These challenges reflect the iterative process Tesla employs in refining its vehicles, with the company actively addressing these matters through software updates and structural alterations.

-However, the frequency and nature of these issues render these years less desirable for those seeking the most dependable and polished Tesla Model Y experience.
+However, the frequency and nature of these issues render these years less desirable for those seeking the most reliable and refined Tesla Model Y experience.

 Tesla Model Y Resale Values

-See how Tesla Model Y’s usual resale values have trended from 2020 to the present.
+See how Tesla Model Y’s typical resale values have trended from 2020 to the present.

 Conclusion